-- Stir in the garlic, potatoes, and cauliflower.
-Cook until the potatoes are soft.
+- To the veggies, stir in the garlic, potatoes, and cauliflower.
+Cook until the potatoes are fork-tender.

 - Pour in the broth, soy sauce, and spices.
 Let simmer for 15 to 20 minutes.

 - To Store.
-Refrigerate potato soup in an airtight storage container for up to 5 days.
+Refrigerate potato soup in an airtight container for up to 5 days.

-- Peel and chop the potatoes up to 1 day in advance, and store them in a bowl of cold water in the refrigerator.
+- Peel and chop the potatoes up to 1 day in advance, and store them in a bowl of cold water in the fridge.

 - Chop all other vegetables up to 1 day in advance, and store them in separate airtight storage containers in the refrigerator.